-Sanders is also one of several Democratic presidential candidates, including Sen. Elizabeth Warren (D-Mass.) and former South Bend, Ind., Mayor Pete Buttigieg, who go so far as to support conditioning U.S. aid to Israel on Israel’s being more compliant in its negotiations with the Palestinians.
+Sanders is also one of several Democratic presidential candidates, including Sen. Elizabeth Warren (D-Mass.) and Pete Buttigieg, the former mayor of South Bend, Ind., who go so far as to support conditioning U.S. aid to Israel on Israel’s being more compliant in its negotiations with the Palestinians.

 Sen. Joe Biden, while generally supportive of Israel, was vice president under Barack Obama, who was notoriously hostile to Israel and personally repelled by Netanyahu.
 The other Democratic candidates, while not uniformly antagonistic to Israel, appear willing to cater to the party’s ascendant progressive left.